bradfordvt/bradfordvt.github.io/_portfolio/VTEnterprises.md

     alt: "placeholder CiragoNS2000Diagram"
     figcaption: "Cirago NS-2000 NAS"
 ---
 Since retiring from Nokia, I have been keeping active developing my skills and passion for Python programming.
 I have also been interested in learning new skills, like web development, to get a better understanding how other industries outside of embedded programming use software tools and languages.
-I have also been able to spend time on some of my personal projects I have always been wanting to get to, but have been too busy with work and other industry activities.
+I have also been able to spend time on some of my personal projects I have always been wanting to get to, but have been too busy with work and other activities.

 Although dabbling in new technology is fun and challenging, I desire to find a place in industry where I can apply my skills to real world problems and continue to challenge myself to find commonsense solutions to unresolved issues.
 I also find I miss being able to mentor colleagues and watch them grow as they learn.
-I am able to continue some of my mentoring friendships, but it is not the same as working with colleagues tackling real world problems.
+I am able to continue some of my mentoring friendships, but it is not the same as working with colleagues tackling real world, industry problems.

 In the meantime, I am consulting with friends and industry contacts regarding Small Office Home Office (SOHO) Layouts, Boundary-Scan Test, System Test, Board Test, and embedded instrumentation.